-Persistent prayers may surface for a season – during an illness, a season of job hunting or during this time of national natural disasters.
+Persistent prayers may surface for a season – during an illness, a season of job hunting or during this time of national natural disasters – in many ways like we’re in right now.
 When we are constantly praying for something, our hearts and minds are in tune to noticing God at work in each situation.

 Let’s get in the habit of praying persistent prayers.